 3.1 Support and Monitoring of Placements

 The child's social worker must visit the child in the placement within one week of the placement and then at a minimum every six weeks; see Social Worker Visits to Children in Care Procedure.

 Where there are concerns in relation to the progress of the placement, consideration should be given to seeking additional resources to assist the placement.

 Where there are any changes to the child's placement and/or legal status during the placement, the child's social worker must update the child's electronic records; including the placement code.
 The chronology should be updated with all changes.
-Where the change is considered as an emergency/unplanned; the single assessment should also be updated.
+For any placement change; the single assessment should also be updated.